 Overview

-History explains the modern world by tracking phenomena like gender, race, class, religion, the state, empire, or capitalism back through time.
+Within this History and Spanish (Hons) BA programme from the Queen's University Belfast you'll learn that history explains the modern world by tracking phenomena like gender, race, class, religion, the state, empire, or capitalism back through time.
 Our historians are able to reach back to the Roman empire, the Middle Ages, the Renaissance, the Reformation and the great modern revolutions across all of Europe, North America, Africa, and Asia, in order to account for our lives today.
-From their first year, we trust our students to make choices and range widely across all these histories to understand where we have come from.
-And from the beginning of your degree you will be taught in small groups by expert historians.
-Our range in time and space, our trust in you to explore and make good choices, and our small group teaching from the first year of the degree, mark us out among our peer universities.

 All students follow modules in Spanish language which are of a broadly communicative nature, focusing on contemporary Spanish/Hispanic social and cultural issues and drawing on authentic materials.
 The degree takes four years to complete (which includes the study abroad year).

-Career Prospects
+Career opportunities:

 Studying for a History and Spanish degree at Queen's University Belfast will assist students in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
 Graduates from this degree at Queen’s are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline.